angusmcb/wntr-qgis/README.md

 The WNTR python package must also be installed.
 If it is not already installed, then WNTR will silenetly install a copy into the plugin directory..

 WNTR itself has some dependencies.
 A warning will appear if they are not installed.
 On *Windows* all dependencies are included with QGIS.
 It should just work (unless you have used the advanced installer and not chosen 'qgis-full').
-For *Linux / Mac* You will need to ensure that the following python packages are installed: Numpy, Scipy, Pandas, NetworkX, and Matplotlib.
+For *Linux / Mac* You will need to ensure that the following python packages are installed: Numpy, Scipy, Pandas, GeoPandas, NetworkX, and Matplotlib.
 Exactly how to do this depends on your system and how you have installed QGIS.

 ## Usage